What Is an Idiom?

 Something is as easy as ABC if it is very simple and uncomplicated.
 It is absolutely easy to understand.

-Answering his chemistry test is as easy as ABC for him.
+Taking his chemistry test was as easy as ABC for him.

-We give A for effort to people who try to put in their best in a work, which may or may not necessarily be great, acceptable or successful.
+We give an A for effort to people who try to put in their best in a work, which may or may not necessarily be great, acceptable, or successful.

-The teacher gave the group A for effort.
+The teacher gave the group an A for effort.
 Honestly, the group’s work is just okay.

 © 2012 kerlynb

 why all the idioms are the same-?

 find more interesting and try to be perfect mis

 Joana e Bruno from Algarve, Portugal on June 27, 2012: